Best Bike Sharing Apps to Improve Urban Travel

-Users don’t have to search for the same bike again if ever they decide to use another one, they can simply unlock another unit using another QR code.
+Users don’t have to search for the same bike again if ever they decide to use another one, they can simply locate some good bike racks and unlock another unit using another QR code.
 Mobike also offers a bike reservation feature, allowing users to reserve a nearby bike for 15 minutes – which comes quite handy especially in busy areas where units are usually used up fast.

 The good thing about Mobike is, it does not just keep track of your route, it also tracks the distance you covered so far, an estimated number of calories lost, and an estimate of the total carbon emissions you’ve saved by biking instead of driving through the streets.
 These trackers are actually great ways to keep users motivated to use bikes.